Blog

 Quick selection guide

-• For multi-chain operations including Solana: Use BullX NEO or Banana Gun Bot—both offer multi-chain capabilities with strong Solana support.
+• For multi-chain operations including Solana: BullX NEO or Banana Gun Bot—both offer multi-chain capabilities with strong Solana support.

 Cost structure analysis